lyle-morris-sudo/pixel/playbook/roles_and_responsibilities.md

 ## User Experience Manager

 A **User Experience Manager** is a seasoned professional responsible for overseeing and leading the User Experience team within an organization.
 This role involves a combination of advanced design expertise, leadership skills, and strategic thinking to ensure the delivery of user-centered design solutions that align with business goals.
-A UX Manager plays a crucial role in shaping the overall user experience strategy, fostering collaboration across cross-functional teams, and managing the day-to-day operations of the UX team.
+A **User Experience Manager** plays a crucial role in shaping the overall user experience strategy, fostering collaboration across cross-functional teams, and managing the day-to-day operations of the User Experience team.

-This list outlines the multifaceted responsibilities of a UX Manager, emphasizing leadership, strategic planning, and the ability to oversee the entire user experience process within an organization.
+This list outlines the multifaceted responsibilities of a **User Experience Manager**, emphasizing leadership, strategic planning, and the ability to oversee the entire user experience process within an organization.

 <details>
 <summary><h3>Responsibilities</h3></summary>